Compositional theories for host-core languages

 \subsection{Relating Syntax and Semantics (I): Soundness and Completeness}

-We prove the usual relationship between syntax and semantics of $\VCcalcolo$ by mean of soundness and completeness theorems.
+We prove the usual relationship between syntax and semantics of $\VCcalcolo$ by means of soundness and completeness theorems.

-\begin{thm}[Soundness and Completeness] Enriched symmetric, monoidal categories on a cartesian closed categories are sound and complete with respect to the calculus $\VCcalcolo$. \end{thm} \begin{proof} The soundness for the \emph{pure} $\core$-judgments and \emph{pure} $\host$-judgments is standard, because $\mV$ is cartesian closed, and $\mC$ is symmetric monoidal with hom-sets $\mC_0(A,B)=\mV(I,\mC(A,B))$.
-What remains to be proven is that the equations in context satisfied by the structure on $(\mV,\mC)$ are closed under the mixed rules, but this follows directly by the coherence of the $\mV$-functors $-\otimes -$ and $I\otimes -$.
+\begin{thm}[Soundness and Completeness] Enriched symmetric, monoidal categories on a cartesian closed category are sound and complete with respect to the calculus $\VCcalcolo$. \end{thm} \begin{proof} The soundness for the \emph{pure} $\core$-judgements and \emph{pure} $\host$-judgements is standard, because $\mV$ is cartesian closed, and $\mC$ is symmetric monoidal with hom-sets $\mC_0(A,B)=\mV(I,\mC(A,B))$.
+What remains to be proven is that the equations in context satisfied by the structure on $(\mV,\mC)$ are closed under the mixed rules, but this follows directly by Remark~\ref{remark dualities of prom and der are satisfied} and by the coherence of the $\mV$-functors $-\otimes -$ and $I\otimes -$.
 It is a direct generalization of the non-enriched case.